freenas/freenas-docs/userguide/install.rst

 This shows which devices are available to the system.
 Locate the target USB stick and record the path.
 If you are not sure which path is the correct one for the USB stick, remove the device, run the command again, and compare the difference.
-Once you are sure of the device name, navigate to the Desktop from TERMINAL, unmount the USB stick, and use the :command:`dd` command to write the image to the USB stick.
-In
+Once sure of the device name, navigate to the Desktop from TERMINAL, unmount the USB stick, and use the :command:`dd` command to write the image to the USB stick.
-:ref:`Example: Using dd on an OS X System <install_dd_osx_topic>`, the USB thumb drive is :file:`/dev/disk1`, which is first unmounted.
+In :ref:`Example: Using dd on an OS X System <install_dd_osx_topic>`, the USB thumb drive is :file:`/dev/disk1`, which is first unmounted.
 The :command:`dd` command uses :file:`/dev/rdisk1` (note the extra *r*) to write to the raw device, which is faster.
 When running these commands, substitute the name of the installation file and the correct path to the USB thumb drive.

 .. topic:: Example: Using *dd* on an OS X System